 What Happens After the Forgiveness Period?

-Whether you did everything right and didn’t receive total loan forgiveness or something else happened and you still owe money on your Paycheck Protection Program (PPP) loan, you might be uncertain about what comes next.
-In the event your loan isn’t entirely forgiven, any persisting amount will continue with a maximum loan term of 2 years and a fixed interest rate of 1%.
-The principal and interest amount will continue to be deferred for up to a total of 6 months.
+Whether you did everything right and didn’t receive total loan forgiveness or something else happened and you still owe money on your PPP loan, you might be uncertain about what comes next.
+In the event your loan isn’t entirely forgiven, any remaining amount will continue to accrue interest at 1% for the duration of the loan term.